mulesoft-labs/mule-gradle-plugin/README.md

 mule.version = '3.5.0-bighorn'

 ```

+How to build your app:

+    $ gradle build

 This plugin also adds two dependency scopes to gradle that are important for container-based type of projects: